 Indiana collision between van, horse-drawn buggy kills 2

 HOLLANDSBURG, Ind.
-(AP) — Police say two people were killed when a van car crashed into a horse-drawn buggy in western Indiana.
+(AP) — Authorities say two people were killed when a van car crashed into a horse-drawn buggy in western Indiana.

-The Parke County Sheriff's Department says an Amish family of four was traveling along U.S. 36 in a horse-drawn buggy Saturday morning when it was struck from the rear by a van.
+The Parke County Sheriff's Department says an Amish family of four was traveling along U.S. 36 in a horse-drawn buggy Saturday morning when it was struck from the rear by the van.

-The Tribune-Star reports that the impact near the community of Hollandsburg forced the buggy off the road and it crashed, killing two of the four family members.
+The Tribune-Star reports the impact near the community of Hollandsburg forced the buggy off the road, killing two of the four family members.

 The two survivors were flown to Indianapolis hospitals, but their conditions weren't immediately known.